wasm3/wasm3/README.md

 I don't know.
 I just woke up one day and started hacking this out after realizing my interpreter was well suited for the Wasm bytecode structure.
 Some ideas:

 * It could be useful for embedded systems.
-* It might be a good warm-up, pre-JIT interpreter in a more complex Wasm compiler stack.
+* It might be a good start-up, pre-JIT interpreter in a more complex Wasm compiler stack.
 * It could serve as a Wasm validation library.
 * The interpreter topology might be inspiring to others.

 ## Current Status

 Its foundation is solid but the edges are still quite rough.
 Many of the WebAssembly opcodes are lacking an implementation.
 The compilation logic is a tad unfinished.
 Most execution trap cases are unhandled.

 ## Benchmarks